dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 $ export DOTNET_DiagnosticPorts=$DOTNET_DiagnosticPorts;~/mydiagport.sock,nosuspend;
 ```

 Any diagnostic ports specified in this configuration will be created in addition to the default port (`dotnet-diagnostic-<pid>-<epoch>`).
-The suspend mode of the default port is set via the new environment variable `DOTNET_DefaultDotnetPortSuspend` which defaults to `0` for `nosuspend`.
+The suspend mode of the default port is set via the new environment variable `DOTNET_DefaultDiagnosticPortSuspend` which defaults to `0` for `nosuspend`.

 Each port configuration specifies whether it is a `suspend` or `nosuspend` port.
 Ports specifying `suspend` in their configuration will cause the runtime to pause early on in the startup path before most runtime subsystems have started.
 This allows any agent to receive a connection and properly setup before the application startup continues.
 Since multiple ports can individually request suspension, the `resume` command needs to be sent by each suspended port connection before the runtime resumes execution.